 Please connect with your Student Support Manager if you have any questions.
-Some settings require specific clearances in addition to those you uploaded in in EXXAT Prism - Approve or Castlebranch prior to attending a placement site.
+Some placement sites require specific clearances in addition to those you uploaded in Castlebranch prior to attending a placement site.
 These clearances will be communicated to the student in a timely manner, if applicable.
 Student Support Managers and the Contracts Administration Team will be available for additional support throughout that process.
 Additionally, some sites have begun charging for a student to be in their placement site.
 The department will pay up to \$100 for costs associated with a placement.